atviriduomenys/spinta/HACKING.rst

 - `context.set(name, value)` - set a value in context directly.

+  All directly set values are always copied between forks.
+Copies are shallow, that means, in order to ensure thread safety, you should only read values, bet do not change them.
+If you need to change values, then use `attach` instead and construct values on request.
+This way, each new fork fill call bound factory to get fresh values.

 - `context.bind(name, factory, *args, **kwargs)` - bind a callable `factory` to get value.
 This factory will be called on first `name` access and then retrieved value is cached in current and on a previous state were it was bound.
 In case of a fork, factories are always called and cached in each fork separately, to ensure thread safety.

-- `context.attach(name, cmgr)` - attach a context manager to current state.
-  This context manager is activated on first `name` access and is deactivated when current context scope ends.
+- `context.attach(name, factory, *args, **kwargs)` - attach a context manager factory to current state.
+This context manager factory is activated on first `name` access and is deactivated when current context scope ends.
+Attach works pretty much the same way as bind.

-  If context manager was attached on a previous state, then it will be activated in that previous state.
-Context managers can be activated only in a single context instance, that means, you can't have context manager defined in a previous fork and activate it in another fork.

 - `context.get(name)` - access value of given `name`, if `name` points to a factory, then factory will be called to get value, if `name` points to